 Paul De Martini

 Paul De Martini provides advisory services regarding the integration of distributed energy resources, market designs and related business models.
-In addition to supporting several utilities’ business models, TSDSO development and grid modernization strategies, Paul is co-lead of the DOE’s DSPx Modern Grid initiative.
-He also played an enabling role in stakeholder engagement regarding grid modernization and evolution of grid planning in California, Hawaii and New York.
+He has supported over a dozen utilities’ business planning, grid modernization strategies and TSO-DSO development.
+Paul is co-lead of the DOE’s DSPx Modern Grid initiative and principal author of the Modern Distribution Grid Report, Volumes 1-4, used in over 20 states.

 Paul is a visiting scholar at Caltech and adjunct faculty at the University of San Francisco.
 He is also an advisor to several cleantech start-ups.
 He was previously chief technology & strategy officer for Cisco’s global Energy Internet of Things business unit and vice president, Advanced Technology at Southern California Edison where he led their grid modernization, distributed energy resource, smart meter and transportation electrification efforts.
 Paul earlier led North American sales and marketing for one of the largest competitive integrated energy services firms.
 He began his career at PG&E in electric system operations, T&D engineering and construction, and power marketing.